unxed/ap/ap.md

         of this fragment.
 If this rule is not met, the selected fragment should be adjusted.

+        Code at the ends of logical code blocks often contains repeated fragments, such as "}" or "end;", which are definitely not unique (given ap's indentation-insensitive nature when matching snippets).
+        This can cause unwanted effects, such as capturing too little fragments.
+To avoid this, AI SHOULD add several subsequent lines of code in end_snippet, which will be more unique.
+Content field should be prepared accordingly.

     3.  **List Item Alignment**: Each item in a YAML list (sequence) begins with a hyphen (`-`).
 All hyphens for items within the same list MUST have the exact same starting indentation.
 Incorrectly indenting a subsequent hyphen will